msa0683/bamazon/README.md

 # bamazon
+<h2> Description

+This application implements a command line based storefront using the npm inquirer package and the MySQL database backend along with the npm mysql package.

 ## <h3> 1.
 When the app is run, our displayData() function is run, where we also run our pickProduct() function. </h3>
 ## <strong> This is what that looks like: </strong>
 <img width="888" alt="instock1" src="https://user-images.githubusercontent.com/28279675/28496455-ba01a9f4-6f20-11e7-9abb-0147c8d61dec.png">